-- Evidence of a physical examination within 12 months prior to entering school. - Current immunization records for measles, mumps, rubella, pertussis, diphtheria, tetanus, and poliomyelitis. - Documented results of a tuberculin test, read by an authorized person, within twelve months of the beginning of school. - 2.
-Students entering 7th grade (both new and returning) - These students must have documentation of receiving a Tdap booster (three diphtheria, Tetanus, & pertussis). - All girls entering 6th grade are required to receive the vaccination against human papillomavirus (HPV).
-The current law allows a parent to opt-out of the HPV requirement.
+- Evidence of a physical examination within 12 months prior to entering school. - Current immunization records - 2.
+Students entering 7th grade (both new and returning) - These students must have documentation of receiving a Tdap booster (three diphtheria, Tetanus, pertussis, meningococcal ACWY and HPV vaccine - The current law allows a parent to optout of the HPV requirement.
 Consult your doctor on what would be the best for your child. - 3.
 If the required medical information is not provided, a child must be excluded from class until it is received.
-The necessary forms are available at the school office.
+The necessary forms are available at the school office or on the website. - 4.

-- 4. The public health nurse visits our school occasionally to review records and to advise the staff and parents on health matters. - 5.
 During each school year, vision and hearing tests are administered.
 Parents are notified of the results of the testing only if the child's response indicates there is need for further attention.